 - Students will receive NCBI training at Fall orientation, 2018 and continue at orientation for each entering class thereafter

 - Faculty and staff will be provided with dates when NCBI training will be available throughout the year.
 Training will be strongly encouraged and time off will be granted to attend the programs.

-Student Affairs in collaboration with LSU Office of Diversity will create a facilitated year 3 Problem Based Learning Case that educates DVM candidates on the topic of cultural competency, diversity, and inclusivity.
+Student Affairs in collaboration with LSU Office of Diversity, Equity & Inclusion will create a facilitated year 3 Problem Based Learning Case that educates DVM candidates on the topic of cultural competency, diversity, and inclusivity.
 Timing should roughly coincide with the ethics courses that year three students receive.

 Consult with VOICE chapter on how to publicize the emphasis and success on diversity efforts.